cmsgs/android_device_samsung_galaxytab/tools/readme.txt

 Latest fixes:

+2011-01-20
+Replaced lights with my own built from source
+The linking of backlight and button light is now done in lights module instead of java LightsService Replace copybit and s3cjpeg modules with ones from noobnl's samsung/common

 2011-01-19
 Switch to Nexus S libaudio.
 Much simpler, doesn't crash and Bluetooth headset shows some signs of life.